EOKA: Detention Camps and claims of torture

 Detention of Persons Law, passed on 15 June 1955, gave the authority to the British authorities to enclose a suspect in a detention camp without a trial.
-PEKA and later Makarios and Greek Government pointed to the unhuman conditions in those camps.
-The situation of the inmates there was a matter of dispute International Committee of the Red Cross visited the camps twice and found no problems.
+PEKA and later Makarios and Greek Government pointed to the inhumane conditions in those camps.
+The situation of the inmates there was a matter of dispute.

+The International Committee of the Red Cross visited the camps twice and found no problems.
 Harding declined the torture allegations, describing it as propaganda by EOKA.
 Torture allegations had an impact in internal British politics.
 The precise use of torture methods remains a matter of dispute.
 According to Heinz Richter, while police or army was generally lawful, the British turned a blind eye to interrogators many of whom were deliberately under-educated Turkish Cypriots who were against Enosis.
 Another aspect that Richter highlights is that many claims of torture were made as the alleged victims were afraid for their lives as it was punished by death to speak to the British.
 David French on the other hand views that most – but not all – claims of torture were a propaganda tool of EOKA.
 In general Harding failed to win over the Greek Cypriot population especially when his security forces resorted to these measures.

 Torture employed by the British in Cyprus included beatings, public floggings, clean beatings, forced standing, ice and drugs.
 Other torture included anal and vaginal insertion of hot eggs, a tactic also employed by the British in Kenya.
 A British Special Branch interrogator in Cyprus stated that he had devised the "hot egg under the armpit technique".
 In a few instances electrotorture was also applied.
 Jack Taylor, a British policeman who was sent to Cyprus in September 1956 revealed that there were beatings of prisoners, while Brigadier Michael Harbottle confirmed that the Special Branch in Cyprus used torture.
 These statements confirm the use of torture in Cyprus by the British, although how widespread and frequent its use was remains unclear.